What is the main source of law authorising this entity form?

 The taxes applicable to a private limited company are as follows:

-Other than tax, there are is an annual filing fee with the confirmation statement of £13 (if filed online) or £40 (if filed by paper).
-There are also penalties/fines applied for late filing of documents with companies house and in particular automatic fines apply when the statutory annual accounts are not filed on time.
+Other than tax, there is an annual filing fee with the confirmation statement of £34 (if filed online) or £62 (if filed by paper).
+There are also penalties/fines applied for late filing of documents with Companies House and in particular automatic fines apply when the statutory annual accounts are not filed on time.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-The corporation tax rate for company profits is 19% and is subject to change if government policy changes.
+The main corporation tax rate for company profits is 25%.
+There is a small companies’ tax rate of 19% for companies with profits up to £50,000.
+Tax rates are subject to change if government policy changes.

 Summary of any specific matters, e.g. recent or prospective major legal developments